 Types of Fishing Lights

 There are two core types of fishing lights: boat mounted lights and dock lights.
-Boat mounted lights are designed with portability at top of mind, while dock lights are intended to stay underwater for long, continuous durations.
+Underwater boat mounted lights are designed with portability at top of mind while dock lights are intended to stay underwater for long, continuous durations.
 It's helpful to purchase the best underwater light for fishing that meets your needs rather than repurpose one light for a different use, simply because it will last longer and perform better when used as it was intended.
 Prior to purchasing your fishing lights, it's important to understand the maintenance involved with green fishing lights.